 The Rogue has been long considered one of Oregon’s true salmon and steelhead fishing hot spots with people coming from around the world to get a shot and these big beautiful fish.
 The Rogue is renowned for larger than life runs of Chinook and steelhead.
 These prime fish, run the river from spring into winter and are among some of the largest of the species to be caught in the state.
+This also attracts fishing enthusiast as well as several Rogue river fishing guides to the region to enjoy this fishery.

 Spring Chinook Salmon

 The Rogue hosts a major run of spring Chinook salmon.
 These are among the best eating of the species and are referred to as “Springer’s” Generally these fish spend three years in the ocean, then begin their journey up the river between March and June.
 Runs vary from 10,000 and 80,000 fish per season with the typically Chinook weighing between 12 lbs. to 18 lbs.
+This time of year you’ll see several Rogue river fishing guides taking clients out to target these cherished fish.

 Fall Chinook Salmon